micmejia/bible-dump/AMPC/Hebrews/Heb 6.md

-Where Jesus has entered in for us [in advance], a Forerunner having become a High Priest forever after the order (with [^e]the rank) of Melchizedek.
+Where Jesus has entered in for us [in advance], a Forerunner having become a High Priest forever after the order (with the rank) of Melchizedek.